suzuki-hpc/SC23-AD/README.md

 ### 0. Downloading the CA

-The CA can be downloaded with
+The CA can be downloaded with the following command or manually as a ZIP file:

 ```shell
 git clone https://github.com/suzuki-hpc/SC23-AD.git
 ```

-or as ZIP manually.

 ### 1. Installation